-I can still observe a decline in focus and clarity of thinking when, for some reason, I stop doing it for more than few days.
+I can still observe a decline in focus and clarity of thinking when, for some reason, I stop doing it for more than a few days.
 Which takes us to the next point which is:

 It is also much easier to maintain a high level of fitness once you achieve it than to rebuild it once you lost it.

-Training gives you a self-confidence.
+Training gives you self-confidence.
 You know how your body is going to react and what to expect from it in different situations.
 This attitude is very important when it comes to self-defense.

 Facing a different, and many times more capable, opponents in a full power sparring will teach you valuable lessons.